tofir/vtools/README.md

 # VTools

-Daemon video processor tools to operate the video (get info, encode & generate thumbnails).
+Daemon tools to operate the video (get info, encode & generate thumbnails).
 Under the hood ffmpeg & ffmpegthumbnailer are used.
 Some ideas has been taken at the streamio-ffmpeg gem (parse output methods).